sendwithus/jobs/fullstack-engineer.md

 * Work with an amazing team of like minded hackers &amp; nerds
 * Unique experiences working with our customer base to solve problems
 * Collaborative approach to solving problems and creating new features
-* Rekaxed culture - team retreats, group lunches, birthday fests, office snacks
+* Relaxed culture - team retreats, group lunches, birthday fests, office snacks